microsoft/vscode-docs/docs/other/unity.md

 ---
 # Unity Development with VS Code

-Visual Studio Code can be a great companion to Unity for editing and debugging C# files.
+Visual Studio Code can be a great companion to Unity for editing C# files.
 All of the [C#](/docs/languages/csharp.md) features are supported and more.
 In the screen below, you can see code colorization, bracket matching, IntelliSense, CodeLens and that's just the start.

 ![Unity Example](images/unity/wow.gif)